muratk5n/thirdwave/en/README.md

 ---

 Sarkozy started that whole wave didn't he?
-He used to say he wld clean out trouble neighborhoods "a la Kärcher".
+He used to say he wld clean out 'trouble' neighborhoods "a la Kärcher".
 Added bonus, Kärcher (with umlaut!) is a German name / brand which made the whole comment sound even badder.
 Boo.
 Scary German word from Germany.
 The company must have had it by now, can't blame them.